cisagov/ScubaGear/docs/configuration/parameters.md

   -OutCsvFileName myresults `
 ```

-## OutPlanFileName
+## OutActionPlanFileName

-**OutPlanFileName** renames the file for the action plan template for the test results.
+**OutActionPlanFileName** renames the file for the action plan template for the test results.
 This should only be the base file name, as the extension `.csv` will automatically be added.

 | Parameter   | Value              |
 |-------------|--------------------|